1800 horsepower, diesel

 General Motors Electro-Motive Corporation

 Chicago, Burlington & Quincy Railroads Locomotive.
-This locomotive operated both long haul passenger and Chicago area commuter service.
+Built in 1950, this locomotive operated both long haul passenger and Chicago area commuter service.

 Diesel Electric